 It isn't very strong in flavor, so would work great in something like this Creamy Green Mango Avocado Smoothie.

-Keep the cooked slice stored in the fridge in a container with a lid for up to 3 days.
+Keep leftover zucchini slice stored in the fridge in a container with a lid for 3-5 days.

 Zucchini slice also freezes well in individual slices.